SolarSpec/SpectraBuilder/README.md

 # SpectraBuilder
-Importing and processing of TAS data
+Importing and processing of TAS and TAM data